-I. INTRODUCTION
+1. INTRODUCTION

 Externships are designed to be experiential learning opportunities for law students, which offer them an important, in-depth exposure to legal practice that is not available in the classroom.
-As an attorney supervisor "in the field," your role is critical to the student Extern's experience.
+As a supervisor "in the field," your role is critical to the student Extern's experience.
 You are much more than a "supervisor," and the Extern is much more than a law clerk.
-Rather, the relationship is designed to be one of mentor to mentee: You are expected to challenge the Extern and guide him or her, and expose them to all substantive and procedural areas of your practice.
-Externships offer students an opportunity to work with an experienced attorney who is devoted to providing the student with a directed learning experience.
-Externs should be treated as new attorneys; they should be given responsible, substantive assignments, and be included in all possible office proceedings.
+Rather, the relationship is designed to be one of mentor to mentee: You are expected to challenge the Extern and guide him or her, and expose the Extern to all substantive and procedural areas in chambers.
+Externships offer students an opportunity to work alongside an experienced judge and judicial clerks who are devoted to providing the student with a directed learning experience.
+Externs should be treated as new attorneys; they should be given responsible, substantive assignments, and be included in all proceedings if appropriate.
 Likewise, they should be expected to be held to the highest of ethical and professional standards.

 As the on-site mentor, you will be giving the Extern extensive feedback, both oral and written, throughout the Externship.
-Additionally, you should include the Extern in all case and strategy meetings, negotiating sessions, court and administrative hearings, etc. After each experience, you should "debrief" with the Extern.
+Additionally, you should include the Extern in all case meetings, negotiating sessions, pretrial conferences and settlement conferences, and court hearings and trials to the extent possible.
+After each experience, you should "debrief" with the Extern.
 Challenge the Extern to analyze the substantive issues, debate ethical and professional issues, and strategy.
 You can greatly enhance the learning experience by exposing the Extern to a wide variety of experiences and discussing his or her observations.